-The results from the surveillance and control programme in 2011 showed that Norway has maintained its disease freedom status for AD, TGE, PRCV and PRRS virus infections in the national swine population since the surveillance started in 1994.
+The results from the surveillance and control programme in 2012 showed that Norway has maintained its disease freedom status for AD, TGE, PRCV and PRRS virus infections in the national swine population since the surveillance started in 1994.

-Before the outbreak of swine influenza caused by H1N1pdm in October 2009, there have never been any clinical records that indicated the presence of the specific viral infections included in this surveillance and control programme.
-A total of 353 or 48% of swine herds were sero-positive for H1N1pdm under the routine surveillance and control programme by the end of 2011, while 41% of the herds were sero-positive in 2010.
-This indicates that the H1N1pdm virus is established as an endemic infection in the Norwegian pig population.
-The surveillance in 2011 showed that Norway continued to be free from other influenza A subtypes that are endemic in most pig producing countries.
+Except for the outbreak of swine influenza caused by H1N1pdm in October 2009, there have never been any clinical or laboratory findings indicating the presence of any of the viral infections under the surveillance and control programme for swine herds in Norway.
+Studies have shown that the H1N1pdm virus was most likely introduced by humans infected with the same virus that had direct contact with the pigs (2).
+Under the routine surveillance and control programme in 2012, a total of 378 or 49 % of swine herds tested were positive for antibodies against H1N1pdm.
+Comparing this figure with 48 % in 2011 and 41% in 2010 indicates that influenza caused by H1N1pdm virus has established itself as an endemic infection in the Norwegian pig population.
+The surveillance in 2012 also showed that Norway continued to be free from other influenza A subtypes that are endemic in most pig producing countries and are specific to pigs only.

-The Norwegian swine industry continued with the trend of herd numbers declining, while average herd size increased.
+The Norwegian swine industry continued with the trend of herd numbers declining, while the average herd size is increasing.
 The pork production by tonnage however, has remained relatively stable.
-Due to changing in the sampling procedure for conventional herds with sows, the fraction of the total pig herd population sampled increased from 19% in 2010 to 31% in 2011, while the mean number of samples per herd decreased.
+Due to changes in the sampling procedure for conventional herds with sows in 2011, the fraction of the total pig herd population sampled increased from 19 % in 2010 to 31 % in 2011 and 34 % in 2012, while the mean number of samples per herd decreased.